ajhenley/gitbook/create_a_vehicle_class.md

 ####An Abstract class
 * can not be used to create an object; it must be inherited
 * can contain fields, constructors and methods like any other class
-* can optionally contain abstract methods:
+* can optionally contain abstract methods

+####Abstract Methods
-* abstract methods do not have a body (shown below)
+* abstract methods do not have a body (example shown below)
-* Abstract methods, if any, must be overridden.
+* Abstract methods, if any, must be overridden by the subclass.
 This is also illustrated below.

 ####Example Abstract Class
 {%ace edit=true, lang='java'%}